Kintyre/ksconf/docs/source/cheatsheet.rst

 Say you stood up a new Splunk server and the migration took longer than expected.
 Now you have two :file:`users` folders and don't want to loose all the goodies stored in either one.
 You've copied the users folder to :file:`user_old`.
-You're working from the new server and would generally prefer to keep whatever on the new server over what's on the old.
+You're working from the new server and would generally prefer to keep whatever is on the new server over what is on the old.
 (This is because some of your users copied over some of their critical alerts manually while waiting for the migration to complete, and they've made updates they don't want to lose.)